j-min/HiREST/README.md

 ### Run Training
 Change `output` variable at the top of `scripts/run.sh` to change model checkpoint path.
+We used a 1080 TI GPU (11GB memory) with batch size 5.

 To run training (and automatically run inference) run:
 ```bash